speciationgenomics/speciationgenomics.github.io/_pages/fastsimcoal_tutorial.md

 cp ../early_geneflow/bestrun/early_geneflow.lhoods ./
 ```

-Now, let's download the likelihoods and plot them:
+Now, let's download the likelihoods and plot them: (NB: Windows users must use `Filezilla`)

 ```shell
 scp -i c.pem user@<ip>:~/fastsimcoal/lhoods/* ./
 ```

-On the local computer, we can plot the likelihoods as boxplots
+On the local computer, we can plot the likelihoods as boxplots.

 ```r